Getting a dog can be very exciting! BUT, it’s also a decision that shouldn’t be taken lightly – not only for your family but for the dog itself.

 Chihuahuas can have bad tempers and they’re also fragile.
 They will not hesitate to bite if your child plays a bit too rough with them.

-Some examples include Boston Terriers, Labrador Retrievers, Huskies, and Beagles.
+Other examples include Boston Terriers, Labrador Retrievers, Huskies, and Beagles.

 These breeds have great temperaments, love the energy of children, and are very protective over their families while still being affectionate to strangers.